MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

 ## <a name="pointers_to_functions"></a> Pointers to functions

 In C-style programming, function pointers are used primarily to pass functions to other functions.
-It allows the caller to customize the behavior of a function without modifying it.
+This technique allows the caller to customize the behavior of a function without modifying it.
 In modern C++, [lambda expressions](lambda-expressions-in-cpp.md) provide the same capability with greater type safety and other advantages.

 A function pointer declaration specifies the signature that the pointed-to function must have: